nirlimor35/George-is-in-too-deep/Part_1/README.md

 ### In order do declare this case as closed, we need you to use your investigator skills and answer these questions:
 <img src="../images/jerry-problem.webp" alt="Alt text" width="280" style="float: right;"/>

-1. What IP addresses were involved and who they belong to?
+What IP addresses were involved and who they belong to?
-2. What known ports are being used?
+What known ports are being used?
-3. What are the passwords for George and Jerry’s email?
+What are the passwords for George and Jerry’s email?
-4. What other email addresses you can find and what are their passwords?
+What other email addresses you can find and what are their passwords?
-5. Where does Kramer live?
+Where does Kramer live?
-6. What was the packet number that can suggest the answer?
-7. Who originally started the conversation?
-8. In which sites were the employees browsing?
+In which sites were the employees browsing?
-9. What is the password of the File Server?
+What is the password of the File Server?
-10. What was the wrong attempts for the password?
-11. What was the biggest TCP conversation?
+What was the biggest TCP conversation?
-12. What is the destination port?
-13. What is the conversations size in bytes?
-14. Create a timeline of what happened based on what you find.
+Create a timeline of what happened based on what you find.

 # Good Luck (& enjoy)